Methods of explainable-AI (ex-AI)

 INTRODUCTION: 6 min Youtube Video on explainable AI

-MOTIVATION for this lecture:
+MOTIVATION for this course:

-GOAL of this lecture:
+GOAL of this course

 This graduate course follows a research-based teaching (RBT) approach and provides an overview of the current state-of-the-art methods on making AI transparent re-traceable, re-enactable, understandable, consequently explainable.